peter1599/glm-statusline/README.md

 # Info

-API data reqfresh every 1 minute
+## API data reqfresh every 1 minute.
 You are free to change that in the script

 # Setup